Beach wrack: Inorganic debris

 Manmade objects are often washed ashore in the wrack zone, posing a threat to coastal animals.
 Plastics in particular are the most common form of litter found on beaches, and it is estimated that 46% of shorebirds ingest plastic in their lifetime while 26% experience entanglement.
 A variety of effects have been observed in animals that ingest plastic, including reduced reproductive success, changes in immune function, and increased mortality.
 There is also growing evidence suggesting that plastic bioaccumulates through the food web, so predators may be affected by the accumulation of plastic in their prey's diet.

 Beach raking

 Sandy beaches are often groomed for aesthetic and recreational value.
-The removal of organic debris limits habitat and food availability for wrack-associated animals and inhibits the formation of dunes.
+The removal of organic debris limits habitat and food availability for wrack-associated animals and inhibits the formation of dunes, although the deleterious effects are ameliorated by the removal of plastics and the like.

 Shoreline hardening

 Sea walls and other coastal armoring structures can affect the location of a wrack zone and reduce the accumulation of organic material.
-This can negatively impact the structure and diversity of coastal habitats.
+This can negatively affect the structure and diversity of coastal habitats.